4.1.10 Claims for PLP & SBP for the same child

 - If a determination has been made that PLP is payable for the child

-- the claim for PLP is rejected (i.e. the individual is not eligible for PLP), or
+- the claim for PLP is rejected (that is, the individual is not eligible for PLP), or

-- the claim for PLP is withdrawn (i.e. the individual elects to receive SBP).
+- the claim for PLP is withdrawn (that is, the individual elects to receive SBP).

-If the individual does not advise that they wish to withdraw their PLP claim, the PLP determination will be made when the PPL period starts or a payability determination is made on a flexible PPL day and the SBP claim will be rejected.
-If the PPL period does not start because the PLP payability determination or a flexible PPL day is revoked, the SBP claim can be determined.
+If the individual does not advise that they wish to withdraw their PLP claim, the PLP determination will be made when a payability determination is made on a flexible PPL day and the SBP claim will be rejected.
+If the flexible PPL days are revoked, the SBP claim can be determined.

 Where a person makes a claim for PLP and is notified that PLP is not payable for the child either after the period of 52 weeks beginning on the day of the birth of the stillborn child, or in the last 13 weeks of that 52 week period, that person can claim SBP in the 13 weeks after the day that notice is given.

 A person will not be eligible to receive SBP for a child if PLP is payable to them or their partner (or their former partner when they were a couple).

-Where a person or their partner receives SBP and later decides to claim PLP for the child, any SBP paid for the child will be raised as a debt once the PPL period starts or a payability determination is made on a flexible PPL day.
+Where a person or their partner receives SBP and later decides to claim PLP for the child, any SBP paid for the child will be raised as a debt once a payability determination is made on a flexible PPL day.